 - Electric cars – Electric cars are the future of the automation industry.
 After huge demand for Tesla cars and the public’s concern towards sustainability can be a huge opportunity for electric vehicles.
 Volvo has already started its research and development and they are soon to launch their e-cars at a reasonable price.
 This can make Volvo a huge success and create more opportunities for them.

-- Growing global freight sector – There is a growth in the global road freight sector in value as well as size in the past few years.
+- Growing global freight sector – There has been a growth in the global road freight sector in value as well as size in the past few years.
 The sector is about to grow 6% cagr in the next 5 years as expected by analysts.
 Volvo creates trucks and it is the market leader in that segment worldwide.
 They can take huge advantage of this situation.

 - Strong outlook – The road freight sector is about to grow 6% cagr in the next 5 years as expected by analysts.
-Especially in the Asia-Pacific region, the trucks market has shown tremendous growth in recent years.
+Especially in the Asia-Pacific region, the truck market has shown tremendous growth in recent years.
 Volvo will have a positive impact due to this demand in the future.

 - Improving global construction industry – The construction industry has shown great growth in the last few years, even though impacted by pandemics the construction industry has improved largely.
 It is growing at the rate of 10.3% cagr.
 In emerging countries, the infrastructure expenditure is expected to be high.